Frequently Asked Legal Questions

 If you face a moving violation, DUI, or criminal charge in Virginia, contact the McDougle Law Firm, P.C.
 In addition to the time spent talking with an experienced Richmond reckless driving attorney and speeding defense lawyer in a free initial consultation, please see the commonly asked questions and answers listed below for help with your legal matter.

 Trust proven legal skill to usher you through your charges.
-Contact defense and traffic violation attorney Ryan McDougle online or call 888.337.9971 to schedule a free initial consultation.
+Contact a defense and traffic violation attorney at the McDougle Law Firm, P.C. at 888.337.9971 to schedule a free initial consultation.

 Reckless driving is operating a vehicle at high speeds or otherwise operating a vehicle unsafely by a police officer's judgment—weaving, failing to yield to others' right of way, disobeying a traffic signal, etc. The specific laws that denote reckless driving by speed are as follows: